microsoft/NPKit/msccl_samples/README.md

 ## Introduction

 This folder contains scripts for NPKit sample workflow for MSCCL.
-The sample workflow first builds MSCCL with NPKit enabled, then runs nccl-tests to collect NPKit event dump files, and finally generates NPKit trace file.
+The sample workflow first builds MSCCL with NPKit enabled, then runs msccl-test to collect NPKit event dump files, and finally generates NPKit trace file.

 ## Dependencies